krazkidd/kdeck/README.md

 However, a number of build tools are required to be present on the system.
 A `Dockerfile` documents which packages must be installed to acquire the necessary tools on a Debian-based system.
 You may install these directly or use the Docker-based build.

+### Design Tools

+This project makes use of [wxFormBuilder](https://github.com/wxFormBuilder/wxFormBuilder) for rapid UI iteration.
+The project file and generated classes can be found under `src/wxfb`.

 ## Build Steps

 > [!NOTE]